entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 > - **References**: Anderson, 2003; Baird, 1979; Bardack, 1974, 1991; Bardack & Richardson, 1977; Bardack & Zangerl, 1968; Byrnes et al., 2024; Mann & Maddin, 2019; Mann et al., 2019, 2022; Sallan & Coates, 2014; Schultze, 1977; Schultze & Bardack, 1987; Zangerl, 1969, 1979.
 > - **Comments**: A world-renowned *Konservat-Lagerstätte* characterized by siderite concretions preserving soft tissues and articulated skeletons.
 The fauna is classically divided into the marine-influenced “Essex” assemblage (e.g., sharks, hagfish) and the freshwater–terrestrial “Braidwood” assemblage (e.g., tetrapods, insects), reflecting a deltaic–estuarine depositional system.
 The site preserves the earliest known fossil lampreys and hagfish, and documents a shark nursery environment for *Bandringa*.
 (Shabica & Hay, 1997; Sallan & Coates, 2014; Clements et al., 2019)

-### Moscovian, Middle Pennsylvanian, Carboniferous
-> Westphalian in NW Europe

-> Elliott (2023): Material recovered from Greengairs, Longriggend, Ardenrigg, Dewshill, Calderhead and Greenrigg is of Westphalian age and represents part of the **Scottish Lower Coal Measures Formation (323.2â€?315.2â€…Ma)** (Macgregor et al. 1920; Hinxman et al. 1921; Browne et al. 2011; McLean 2018).
-The bulk of this material is skull bones and scales of the coelacanth *Rhabdoderma elegans* and the tetrapodomorphs *Megalichthys pygmaeus*, *Megalichthys hibberti* and *Strepsodus sauroides*.
-It also includes two articulated but incomplete specimens of the new species of Rhizodopsis together with individual bones.

 #### Upper Coal Measures, Manhattan, Kansas, USA
 > - **Age**: upper Moscovian